swampwf/swampwf.gihub.io/drafts/workflow-design.md

 - who will perform these steps

 Design the 'data model' and the 'flow chart' of a workflow separately.
 In SWAMP, you have access to all data fields at any point in the workflow (they may be empty of course).

+Data fields

+The following data types are available:

+- boolean
+- date
+- datetime
+- enum
+- float
+- multienum
+- number
+- numberlist
+- person
+- string
+- text
+- url

+Actions

+The following actions are available that are typically done by humans:

+- manual task - A simple task with a 'Done' button
+- decision - A question with 1..n answers
+- data edit - The request to fill in data in form fields